Create a Website Account - Manage notification subscriptions, save form progress and more.

 If you have a large quantity of recyclable materials or are not currently on a collection route, you may drop items off at the recycling center, located at: 1520 Brown County 19 N in Aberdeen.
-Recycling center is open 8-4 Monday thru Friday, 8-noon on Saturday, and closed Sundays.
+Recycling center is open 7:30 am to 3:00 pm Monday thru Friday, and closed Saturdays and Sundays.
 For more information, please contact Dependable Sanitation at (605) 225-9316.

 Visit our Crime Prevention pages for more information.

 Please note: a restraining order does not allow an officer to arrest if violated.